An Okanagan man continues to struggle with the pain caused by a workplace injury sustained in Kelowna, B.C., more than two years ago.

 “That’s the way it came across to me.
 ‘It makes you look lighter’ — what am I supposed to think about that?” he said.

 “I can’t change my skin colour.
 How am I supposed to look lighter?
 Taking off my hat isn’t going to make my skin lighter; nothing is going to do that.”

 The man said he filed a complaint with the woman’s supervisor but his concerns fell on deaf ears, so he decided to take his story public.

 WorkSafeBC said it can’t comment on specific cases due to privacy and wouldn’t say if the employee in question has faced disciplinary action.

 “As an organization, WorkSafeBC is committed to providing a respectful workplace culture,” media relations director Craig Fitzsimmons said in a statement issued to Global News.

 “We embrace diversity and value the differences that exist in our province, our customers, and our team.”

-Fitzsimmons added that all WorkSafeBC employees are obligated to comply with a code of business ethics and behaviour, requiring respectful, caring, fair, knowledgeable, understandable, and responsive behavior when working with clients.
+Fitzsimmons added that all WorkSafeBC employees are obligated to comply with a code of business ethics and behaviour, requiring respectful, caring, fair, knowledgeable, understandable, and responsive behaviour when working with clients.

-Meanwhile, Herr said he’s struggling to support his family after his wage loss compensation and medical benefits were cut off in September.
+Meanwhile, the man said he’s struggling to support his family after his wage loss compensation and medical benefits were cut off in September.